Amagansett, New York: Notable people

 Marilyn Monroe and Arthur Miller spent a summer there in the late 1950s.
-Perhaps the first wave of "summer people" was the "Devon Colony", which was founded in the late 19th century by executives of the Procter & Gamble company.
+Perhaps the first wave of "summer people" was the "Devon Colony", founded in the late 19th century by executives of the Procter & Gamble company.
 Performance artist Laurie Anderson and her husband Lou Reed divided their time between their Greenwich Village apartment and a house in Amagansett, which Anderson called "our spiritual home."
 Reed died there in 2013.
 Alfred Conkling was born in Amagansett.